jeromebrule/Nextjs_lab/README.md

   - I will get a error message if trying to edit a contact.
     - {error: "Not authentificated"}, {status: 401}

+- As a authentificated
+  - Contact creation
+    - Backend validation
+      - At least 3 characters for the name
+      - Valid email
+      - 10 characters for the phone number
+      - Valid URL for the website
+    - I will get an error message if the user already exist.
+      -{error: "User already exist"}, {status: 400}
+  - Contact edit
+    - Backend validation
+      - At least 3 characters for the name
+      - Valid email
+      - 10 characters for the phone number
+      - Valid URL for the website
+    - I will get an error message if the user already exist.
+      - {error: "User already exist"}, {status: 400}
 ```